SniverDaBest/licensinator/README.md

 # License
 This program is licensed under the BSD 2-Clause License.
 See `LICENSE`.\
-Or maybe run `licensinator` after installing, and see that it works for yourself!
+Or maybe run `licensinator` after installing, and see that it works for yourself!\
+If you haven't installed it, just do `cargo run`.